-(5) Represents amounts awarded under the Corporation's Profit Sharing Plan in 2020 in recognition of both financial performance targets attained by the Corporation and performance rendered by the individual during the year ended December 31, 2019.
-In the case of Mr. Vachon, his bonus falls under the CEO Incentive Plan, which is separate from the Corporation's Profit Sharing Plan.
+(3) Represents amounts awarded under the Corporation's Profit Sharing Plan in 2021 in recognition of both financial performance targets attained by the Corporation and performance rendered by the individual during the year ended December 31, 2020.
+In the case of Mr. Vachon, his bonus falls under the CEO Incentive Plan.
+In the case of Ms. Travaglini, her bonus falls under the CFO Incentive Plan.